 Remarkable evidence of continuous occupation of Idaho site, going back 16,000 years

-One of the first archaeology stories I ever worked on was about the Buttermilk Creek site near Salado, Texas, where scientists had found compelling evidence that humans had arrived in North America earlier than previously believed–the “pre-Clovis” theory.
+One of the first archaeology stories I ever wrote about the Buttermilk Creek site near Salado, Texas, where scientists had found compelling evidence that humans had arrived in North America earlier than previously believed–the “pre-Clovis” theory.
 At the the time (2008) this was still a controversial opinion, with archaeologists still looking for definitive proof.

 Over the years, the number of pre-Clovis doubters has dwindled to a few die-hards, thanks to the painstaking work of scientists such as Loren Davis.
-This is one of the most convincing sites, with beautiful evidence that points to continuous occupation of an Idaho riverbank for 16,000.
+This is one of the most convincing sites, with beautiful evidence that points to continuous occupation of an Idaho riverbank for something like 16,000 years.

 Coopers Ferry projectile points